nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 After this, you should have a full working Arch Linux installation, running the Gnome DE and with the GDM.
 If this is not what you are here for, Google how to do your specific Setup.
 I will not answer any pull requests.

-This was done specifically in a 2012 Toshiba Portégé Z930, with an Intel Core i7-3667U, 12GiB of RAM and 256GB of SSD.
-It should work on any other machine though. **I did not use UEFI!**
+This was done specifically in a 2020 Asus VivoBook X521IA (M533IA), with an AMD Ryzen 7 4700U, 16GiB of RAM and a 1TB NVMe SSD.
+It should work on any other machine though, with UEFI support.
+If you are looking for a BIOS/CSM version, you can check out my [older guide](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallationBIOS-CSM.md)

 Every problem you run into can be solved either by looking in the [Arch Wiki](https://wiki.archlinux.org/), or by searching in the [Forum](https://bbs.archlinux.org/).
-Currently, everything in my machine works fine (even the Fingerprint Sensor, SD Card Reader and Bluetooth).
-External peripherals, such as my Wi-Fi printer work as well!
+Currently, everything in my machine works fine, except Suspending.
+This is due to AMD's new s2idle not being yet supported fully by the stable version of the Linux Kernel, and this laptop not having deep sleep.
+External peripherals, such as my Wi-Fi printer work fine, however!

 ## Installation instructions and Steps